ribociclib (as succinate) film coated tablets

 Keep taking theses medicines as directed by your doctor.

 KISQALI tablets can be taken with or without food.

-However, do not eat pomegranate or grapefruit, or drink pomegranate or grapefruit juices during your treatment with KISQALI.
-These may change the way that KISQALI is absorbed in your body.
+However, do not eat grapefruit (or drink grapefruit juice), pummelos, star-fruit, or Seville oranges during your treatment with KISQALI.
+It may change the way that KISQALI is absorbed in your body.